liavonpenn/rmipo/README.md

 # RMiPO: Intrinsic Mutual Information as a Modulator for Preference Optimization

-**💡 TL; DR:** RMiPO is a lightweight framework for offline preference optimization of LLMs that leverages intrinsic response-level mutual information to dynamically modulate hyperparameters, eliminating the need for extensive hyperparameter tuning while achieving superior performance.
+**TL; DR:** RMiPO is a lightweight framework for offline preference optimization of LLMs that leverages intrinsic response-level mutual information to dynamically modulate hyperparameters, eliminating the need for extensive hyperparameter tuning while achieving superior performance.

 ## 📢 News
 - [2026.1] RMiPO has been submitted to ACL 2026 and is currently under review.
 The project will be continuously updated and improved.